 “Force” Was Not Used Against The Police Officer

 Finally, what if the police officer is claiming you used “force” in resisting him, but that force was passive or undefined.
 What do we mean by this?
 Many times, police officers will get upset with someone who is not moving or responding as quickly as they want so they will get angry with the arrestee and claim that their unwillingness to comply with their orders constitutes “passive” resistance.
 Force, as defined in the Texas Penal Code, infers actual aggressive or assertive actions by the accused against the officer to prevent his detention or arrest.
 Claiming the individual actively “passively” as a claim to resisting arrest is a weak argument by the police officer and very often will not constitute “force,” as required by Texas criminal law.

 Any type of criminal conviction, even for a misdemeanor charge, can result in serious consequences.
 In addition to the criminal penalties you face, you may have trouble securing a job, a loan, and certain licenses with a criminal record.

 If you have been charged with resisting arrest in Texas, you need the help of a skilled Fort Worth criminal defense attorney.
 Your attorney will know which defenses are most likely to help in your case.
-Get in touch today for your free case review.

 About the Author: